One Year of Exclusive Preteen Curriculum

 SCOPE & SEQUENCE

-In order to accommodate COVID-19, all our preteen curriculum provides options to do the lessons (teaching, games, activities, etc.) online or in-person.
+ONLINE AND IN PERSON: All our preteen curriculum provides options to do the lessons (teaching, games, activities, etc.) online and in-person.
 If you're meeting in-person, all the games and activities are compliant with social distancing guidelines.

 Below is an overview of the release date and recommended month of the year to teach each series.